 I went shopping for attire for my honeymoon today.
 This was very different from shopping for my last big trip, which was to Thailand.
 That trip involved a jaunt to REI for hiking socks, versatile zip-off at the knee pants, and fast-drying underwear.
 This time my shopping spree included a white “bridal” bikini and underwear that says “Just Married” across the back.

-I’m enough of a bride to be uber-excited about my cute bridesy purchases, yet the difference was not lost on me, mostly because our honeymoon plans mean I’ll be spending a lot of time in that swimsuit.
+I’m enough of a bride to be quite excited about my cute bridesy purchases, yet the difference was not lost on me, mostly because our honeymoon plans mean I’ll be spending a lot of time in that swimsuit.

-I’ll be in my swimsuit a lot because our honeymoon is going to be spent on the beaches of the Caribbean and I cannot wait.
+I’ll be in my swimsuit a lot because our honeymoon is going to be spent on the beaches of the Caribbean Sea and I cannot wait — which surprises me.
 I’m excited to be sipping margaritas and lounging by the pool and folicking in the water.
-I’m excited to have alone time with my future husband when the stress of work, school, and wedding planning isn’t monopolizing our days and I’m almost delirious with anticipation for days of doing absolutely NOTHING except relaxing.
+I’m excited to have alone time with my husband when the stress of work, school, and wedding planning isn’t monopolizing our days and I’m almost delirious with anticipation for days of doing absolutely NOTHING except relaxing.

 I’m thinking for our second honeymoon, though, (you can have another one later, right?!) we will definitely be hitting up Machu Picchu.

 What did you do for your honeymoon?
 I’d love to hear!